-While remodelers, TV personalities and writers all gravitate to style and ambiance, no bathroom remodel is complete without a toilet.
-A new bathroom plan can be “spa-like” and present a holistic living space, but it cannot do without its most basic, functional element.
+While remodelers, TV personalities and writers all gravitate to style and ambiance, no bathroom remodel is complete without a hot water systems sydney for the shower A new bathroom plan can be “spa-like” and present a holistic living space, but it cannot do without its most basic, functional element.

 What’s driving the latest I toilet design trends?
 According to recent surveys of remodeling and plumbing professionals, the most important features in modern toilet design include:

 - Low-flow to conserve water – making a new bathroom “greener.”